scheme-requests-for-implementation/srfi-123/srfi-123.md

 object.

-**Warning:** This procedure is strictly meant for when defining a new disjoint type, which isn't already handled by `ref`.
+**Warning:** This procedure is strictly meant for when defining a new disjoint type which isn't already handled by `ref`.
 In practice, this means it should only be used with newly defined opaque record types, or types defined with some implementation-specific method which, unlike `define-record-type`, doesn't automatically register a getter and setter for the type.
 If any two type predicates registered with the system both return true for any Scheme object, the behavior is undefined.
 (A custom getter or setter may, however, dispatch to different actions based on some property of the given object, based on the `field` argument, or based on anything else.)